couchbaselabs/tuqtng/tutorial/content/slide-30.md

 ![ScreenShot](./images/webpagination.png)

-Get a list of all the golfing products limit by 10, skip the first 10
+Get a list of all the golfing products limit by 10, and skip the first 10

 <pre id="example">
     SELECT *